Professor in Biostatistics

 mark.vdwiel [at] amsterdamumc.nl

 Data drives most of my statistical omics research: provide a generic, robust solution for a given study, and one likely solves similar problems for many studies.
-My research interests cover a wide spectrum, including differential expression (multiple) testing, network estimation, omics integration modeling and deconvolution of omics profiles.
+My research interests cover a wide spectrum, including high-dimensional data analysis (omics) and predictive modeling, incl. machine learning.
 My main fascination nowadays is omics-based clinical prediction and classification, by either statistical or machine learners.
 Here, I focus on developing methods to improve predictive performance and biomarker selection by structural use of complementary data (co-data), e.g. from external studies or data bases.
+Moreover, we develop tools to aid interpretation of ML, e.g. by providing inference for variable importance metrics.
 We directly apply and test such methods in a number of collaborative projects on cancer diagnostics and prognostics.